 If there are situations where one or some rates in a premium schedule are less than those in the premium rate schedule in each state for existing products having similar benefits, a statement to that effect shall be provided in lieu of the applicable statement above.
-In either case, details of the differences and the comparison work performed shall be provided as part of 2B(3)(f).
+In either case, details of the differences and the comparison work performed shall be provided as part of § 2B(3)(f).

-- (2) A statement that the premium rate schedules are those to which the information in the actuarial memorandum applies.
-This statement shall be contained in the document containing the premium rate schedules. - (3) An actuarial memorandum prepared, dated and signed by a member of the American Academy of Actuaries who provides the information shall be included and shall address and support each specific item required as part of the actuarial certification, comply with Actuarial Standard of Practice (ASOP) 18 and provide at least the following information: - (a) An explanation of the review performed by the actuary prior to making the statements in 2B(1)(b) and 2B(1)(c); - (b) A complete description of pricing assumptions;
+- (f) A statement that reserve requirements have been reviewed and considered.
+Support for this statement shall include: - (i) Sufficient detail or sample calculations provided so as to have a complete depiction of the reserve amounts to be held; and - (ii) A statement that the difference between the gross premium and the net valuation premium for renewal years is sufficient to cover expected renewal expenses; or if such a statement cannot be made, a complete description of the situations where this does not occur.
+An aggregate distribution of anticipated issues may be used as long as the underlying gross premiums maintain a reasonably consistent relationship. - (2) A statement that the premium rate schedules are those to which the information in the actuarial memorandum applies.
+This statement shall be contained in the document containing the premium rate schedules. - (3) An actuarial memorandum prepared, dated and signed by a member of the American Academy of Actuaries who provides the information shall be included and shall address and support each specific item required as part of the actuarial certification, comply with Actuarial Standard of Practice (ASOP) 18 and provide at least the following information: - (a) An explanation of the review performed by the actuary prior to making the statements in \$ 2B(1)(b) and \$ 2B(1)(c); - (b) A complete description of pricing assumptions;